MicrosoftDocs/Advertising-docs/BingAds/hotel-service/get-started-service.md

 powershell.exe -ExecutionPolicy Bypass -File .\GetTokens.ps1
 ```

-When the PowerShell script successfully runs, it starts a browser session where you enter your Microsoft account (MSA) credentials (the credentials must have access to your OneDrive files).
+When the PowerShell script successfully runs, it starts a browser session where you enter your Microsoft account (MSA) credentials (the credentials you specify must have access to your hotel data).
 After consenting, the browser's address bar contains the grant code (see ?code={copy this code}).

 ```
 https://login.live.com/oauth20_desktop.srf?code=M7ab570e5-a1c0-32e5-a946-e4490c822954&lc=1033
 ```

 Copy the grant code (M7ab570e5-a1c0-32e5-a946-e4490c822954) and enter it in the console window at the prompt.
 The PowerShell script then returns a refresh token.
-Use the refresh token in your script to get the access token.
+Use the refresh token in your service to get the access token.
 You should treat the refresh token like you would a password; if someone gets hold of it, they have access to your hotel data.

 The refresh token is long lived but it can become invalid.
 If you receive an invalid_grant error, your refresh token is no longer valid and you'll need to run the PowerShell script again to get consent and a new refresh token.